4 Takeaways From The European Parliament Election Results

 Because the gains were smaller than expected, the far-right likely won't be able to reshape the future of Europe by itself, says NPR's Poggioli, but it may be able to obstruct the legislative process.
 Many attribute the victories on the far-right to high unemployment rates, security concerns after several terrorist attacks and tensions over migration.

 In France, the far-right National Rally party of Marine Le Pen narrowly beat French President Emmanuel Macron's party coalition.
-Though Le Pen's party won by less than 1 percent, with 23 percent of the vote, she dubbed it a "victory for the people" on Twitter.
+Though Le Pen's party won by less than 1%, with 23% of the vote, she dubbed it a "victory for the people" on Twitter.

-The League, Italy's far-right populist party led by Deputy Prime Minister Matteo Salvini, saw a sweeping victory, garnering more than 34 percent of the country's vote.
+The League, Italy's far-right populist party led by Deputy Prime Minister Matteo Salvini, saw a sweeping victory, garnering more than 34% of the country's vote.

 "Not only is the League the top party in Italy, Marine Le Pen is the top party in France, Nigel Farage is the top party in the U.K. So Italy, France, the U.K., it's a sign of a Europe that's changing," Salvini said at a press conference after the victory.

-In Hungary, the nationalist Fidesz party of Prime Minister Viktor Orbán took more than 52 percent of the vote.
+In Hungary, the nationalist Fidesz party of Prime Minister Viktor Orbán took more than 52% of the vote.

 In Austria, conservative Chancellor Sebastian Kurz's Austrian People's Party won the election Sunday, but Kurz was ousted Monday when he lost a no-confidence vote stemming from a scandal that erupted last week over its coalition partner, the far-right Freedom Party.
 That party fared worse than it had in the previous European election.